joaquincasares/cassandralauncher/README.md

     cassandralauncher -h

 to display all options. `clusterlauncher` does not have this functionality, but is easily scriptable at the Python level calling ec2.py or rax.py.
 See `clusterlauncher.py` for how to do this.

+## FAQ

+My cluster is not done launching one (or several) of my nodes.
+What did I do wrong?

+    Nothing.
+EC2 does this from time to time.
+You can either continue on to do basic testing, or terminate this cluster and try again.
+Using EC2 off it's peak hours helps in this scenario.